-The Company has entered into stock lending arrangements during the year in accordance with established market conventions, with the carrying amount of financial assets pledged for stock lending at 31 December 2019 of £380m (2018: £768m).
-The credit risk associated with the Company's securities financing operations is mitigated by over-collateralisation.
-The carrying amount of financial assets collateral received in this manner at 31 December 2019 was £410m (2018: £821m).
+The Company temporarily ceased stock lending activities in March 2020, but entered into stock lending arrangements prior to that point in accordance with established market conventions.
+The carrying amount of financial assets pledged for stock lending at 31 December 2020 of £nil (2019: £380m).
+The credit risk associated with the Company's stock lending arrangements, when active, is mitigated by overcollateralisation.
+The carrying amount of financial assets collateral received in this manner at 31 December 2020 was £nil (2019: £410m).